rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - view output from rsync, either from singletasks or aggregated data from multiple tasks
 - view logfile
 - the error handling is refactored and enhanced compared to the current version
-- setting user selected values
+- setting user selected values (user settings)
 - setting ssh global values

-Not in prerelase but in development:

-- validate and add new configurations
+- add nd valdidate new configurations
 - delete configurations
+- update configurations
+- view logs, view snapshots, tag snapshots

 To summarize most of the executing part is in code and it works.